cosmicpoi/cosmicpoi/README.md

 I'm Faith Luo.
 I co-founded [Dark Forest](https://twitter.com/darkforest_eth).

 - I've written open-source code that's gathered hundreds of stars on Github.
-- I've worked a variety of roles in research, tech, games, and even finance
+- I've worked a variety of roles in research, tech, games, and even finance.
-- I like writing cross-platform, robust code
+- I like writing cross-platform, robust code.
 <!--
 **cosmicpoi/cosmicpoi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.